needle-tools/needle-engine-support/documentation/getting-started.md

   Just add your own assets and you have your first multi-user, cross-platform, 3D sandbox website.

 ## Quick Start — Package Installer 📦
-1. [Click here](https://package-installer.glitch.me/v1/installer/OpenUPM/org.khronos.unitygltf?registry=https://packages.needle.tools) to download a UnityGLTF installer package
+1. [Click here](https://package-installer.glitch.me/v1/installer/needle/com.needle.engine-exporter?registry=https://packages.needle.tools&scope=com.needle&scope=org.khronos) to download a Needle Engine Exporter installer package
-2. [Click here](https://package-installer.glitch.me/v1/installer/OpenUPM/com.needle.engine-exporter?registry=https://packages.needle.tools) to download a Needle Engine Exporter installer package
+2. Drop both into your project to install the required packages from our registry
-3. Drop both into your project to install the required packages from our registry
+3. Wait for the installation to finish
-4. Wait for the installation to finish
+4. Now maybe create a new scene and select on of our scene templates!

 ## Regular Start — from a Template or from Scratch 🐢